 The central area of the Circus is a traffic island, where pedestrians wait to cross one of the many crosswalks, while hordes of black cabs and double-decker buses whizz past.

 A Case of Mistaken Identity

-Shortly after his death a memorial was mooted, and such was the Earl's popularity that sculptor Alfred Gilbert was commissioned to create a suitable memorial within a year of the Earl's death.
-The commission might have been quick, but Gilbert certainly wasn't; he took fully 5 years considering how best to commemorate the Earl's life and good works.
+Shortly after his death, a memorial was mooted, and such was the Earl's popularity that sculptor Alfred Gilbert was commissioned to create a suitable memorial within a year of the Earl's death.
+The commission might have been quick, but Gilbert certainly wasn't; he took fully five years considering how best to commemorate the Earl's life and good works.